SupesSolutions/RWAutoSeller/README.md

 You get to choose which filters to add, if you want to sell all of something regardless of health, you don't have to use the health filter.

-AutoSeller is an Extendable Framework, and can use Filters outside of the main mod, aswell as extensions to create rules that can be used outside of Trading.
+AutoSeller is an Extendible Framework, and can use Filters outside of the main mod, as well as extensions to create rules that can be used outside of Trading.

 **Creating a rule in AutoSeller 2**